 THE SOUL: The Conscious Being Center

 The Soul Being Center is like our Mind Knowing Center, only with a higher purpose and function.
 The Soul is the true center of our personhood.
 It connects all the other parts to each other.
 As the Soul rises and expands, it gives us the ability to have the proper space and connection between all the parts.
 It is the conscious Being Center, but it's way of "thinking" is in conjunction with God.
-Where the Mind Knowing Center is perfectly content to think its own things, and do its own thing, the Soul aches and longs for communion with God.

 THE SPIRIT: The God-connection Being Center